May 28–August 2, 2019

 Designed for Computer Science majors at all levels, our full-time 10-week summer experience encourages Duke students to explore research in team-based projects.

 Students join small project teams (3-5 undergraduates per team), collaborating alongside other teams in a communal environment in the Computer Science department.
-Each team will have a graduate student project mentor and a faculty advisor.
-The projects (see below) come from a number of different areas spanning Computer Science.
-In addition to regular meetings with your mentor and advisor, students will participate in activities designed to support your introduction to research often with students from the Data+ and Code+ programs.
+Each team has a graduate student project mentor and a faculty advisor.
+The projects (see below) come from multiple and diverse Computer Science areas.
+In addition to regular meetings with their mentor and advisor, students will participate in activities designed to support their introduction to research, often with students from the Data+ and Code+ programs.

-Participants will receive a $5,000 stipend, out of which they must arrange their own housing and travel.
-Funding and infrastructure support are provided by the Dept. of Computer Science in partnership with the Office of Information Technology and the Information Initiative at Duke.
-Participants may not accept employment or take classes during the program; this requirement is strictly enforced and non-negotiable.
+Participants received a $5,000 stipend, which they used to arrange their own housing and travel.
+Funding and infrastructure support are provided by the Computer Science department in partnership with the Office of Information Technology and the Information Initiative at Duke.
+While enrolled in the program, participants do not accept employment or take classes; this requirement is strictly enforced and non-negotiable.

 If you missed this year's summer research programs, plan to apply next January and February for 2020 summer research opportunities.

 Summer 2019 Projects

 Learn more about current projects, participating students, materials and activities: